The SEO landscape has evolved tremendously over the last 5 years. Back in the day, keyword stuffing would help in ranking. Now it’s ignored by Google.

 Just shoot an email or drop a comment on their blog to thank them and tell your personal results.

 Links still play a major role in search engine rankings and search algorithms.
-According to a recent study on top search results, 77.8% of the individual pages had at least one external link from another site.

 You need to innovate and plan creative campaigns.